We may earn a commission when you buy through links in our articles. Learn more.

 Just as the Adeptus Astartes have their traitor counterparts, the Chaos Knights are the heretical mirror of Imperial Knights: these are the mech-warriors from the Knightly Houses who sided with the warmaster Horus Lupercal during the Horus Heresy, and never looked back (plus a few others who turned to chaos in the following ten thousand years).

-Piloting largely the same type of walking war machine as the loyalists, and wielding similar weapons, the Chaos Knight models are set apart mainly by the Warp-touched details in their armour and equipment, and by their more sinister livery and decorations (think skulls, chains, and screaming faces replacing colourful flags and emblems).
+Piloting largely the same type of walking war machine as the loyalists, and wielding similar weapons, the Chaos Knight models are set apart mainly by the Warp-touched details in their armor and equipment, and by their more sinister livery and decorations (think skulls, chains, and screaming faces replacing colorful flags and emblems).
 They have different unit names, too – with beast-faced War Dogs taking the place of Imperial Armiger-class knights, for example.

 On the tabletop, Chaos Knights play similarly to the Imperials in many ways – but they’re less restrained and more aggressive.
-Their main unique mechanic is Harbingers of Dread, terrifying their foes and gives you bonuses that help you to snack on enemies as they succumb to battle-shock.
+Their main unique mechanic is Harbingers of Dread, terrifying their foes and granting you bonuses that help you to snack on enemies as they succumb to battle-shock.

 Want to command your own lance of fear-inducing hell robots?
 Get the full lowdown in our complete Chaos Knights army guide.